mehulagg/gitlab/doc/administration/job_artifacts.md

 end
 ```

-You can change the number of projects listed by modifying `.limit(50)`.
+To change the number of projects listed, change the number in `limit(50)`.

 #### Delete job artifacts from jobs completed before a specific date